Troubleshooting Guide

 Desktop client real-time/auto sync doesn't work

-The client communicates with core to initiate the handshake through the secure proxy (which is also the enrollment service - ), so it's critical it works and is properly configured.
+The client communicates with core to initiate the handshake through the secure proxy (which is also the enrollment service - more details about the architecture here), so it's critical it works and is properly configured.

 Common problems may be: